Huawei: Foreign expansion

 In May 2008, Australian carrier Optus announced that it would establish a technology research facility with Huawei in Sydney.
 In October 2008, Huawei reached an agreement to contribute to a new GSM-based HSPA+ network being deployed jointly by Canadian carriers Bell Mobility and Telus Mobility, joined by Nokia Siemens Networks.
-In November 2020, Telus dropped the plan to build 5G network with Huawei.
 Huawei delivered one of the world's first LTE/EPC commercial networks for TeliaSonera in Oslo, Norway in 2009.
 Norway-based telecommunications Telenor instead selected Ericsson due to security concerns with Huawei.

-In July 2010, Huawei was included in the Global Fortune 500 2010 list published by the U.S. magazine Fortune for the first time, on the strength of annual sales of US$21.8 billion and net profit of US$2.67 billion.
+In July 2010, Huawei was included in the Global Fortune 500 2010 list published by the US magazine Fortune for the first time, on the strength of annual sales of US$21.8 billion and net profit of US$2.67 billion.

 In October 2012, it was announced that Huawei would move its UK headquarters to Green Park, Reading, Berkshire.

-Huawei also has expanding operations in Ireland since 2016.
+Huawei has also expanded its operations in Ireland since 2016.
 As well as a headquarters in Dublin, it has facilities in Cork and Westmeath.

-In September 2017, Huawei created a Narrowband IoT city-aware network using a "one network, one platform, N applications" construction model utilizing 'Internet of things' (IoT), cloud computing, big data, and other next-generation information and communications technology, it also aims to be one of the world's five largest cloud players in the near future.
+In September 2017, Huawei created a Narrowband IoT city-aware network using a "one network, one platform, N applications" construction model utilizing Internet of things (IoT), cloud computing, big data, and other next-generation information and communications technology.
+It aims to be one of the world's five largest cloud players in the near future.

+In 2017, Huawei and the government of Malaysia began cooperating to develop public security programs and Malaysian Smart City programs, as well as a related lab in Kuala Lumpur.
 In April 2019, Huawei established the Huawei Malaysia Global Training Centre (MGTC) at Cyberjaya, Malaysia.

+Huawei has had a major role in building, by 2020, approximately 70% of Africa's 4G networks.